INVERTEBRATES

 Agrius convolvuli.
 Photo: Eydna Jacobsen.

-TICKS Ixodes
+Ticks Ixodes

 Ixodes uriae.

-PINE WEEVIL Hylobius abietis
+Pine Weevil Hylobius abietis

 Líggjas Hansen found this Pine Weevil Hylobius abietis in Kollafjørður 1. august 2007.